 At 10th Month

-- You can nor introduce foods which have high residue like Mango and Papaya.
+- You can nor introduce foods that have high residues like Mango and Papaya.

 - Mashed Idli / Dhokla